 - Bedrooms:0 to 5Bedrooms

-Houston Gardens offers a variety of home designs to fit any buyer.
+Buyers can find what they're looking for with the wide range of designs in Houston Gardens.
 Most common in this neighborhood are single-family homes.
-Property taxes for the year range from as low as $532 to as high as $4,328.
+Property taxes for the year range from as low as $344 to as high as $4,328.

 Where to Live